navsidhu07/Air-Quality-Monitor/README.md

 # Air-Quality-Monitor
-Air quality monitor that reads temperature, humidity, and air quality in real time; displaying it on an LCD display as well as a web dashboard.
+An ESP32-based air quality monitor that reads temperature, humidity, and air quality in real time, displaying it on an LCD display as well as a web dashboard.